Introduction

 User ratings

 Software development is a team effort that goes through a multi-step process.
 Therefore, developers need to share the information.
-Zoom is the best video conferencing and whiteboard app for developers to stay connected and share information.
+Zoom, known as one of the best productivity tools for developers, is the best video conferencing and whiteboard app for developers to stay connected and share information.
 Especially in remote working environments, you need powerful video conferencing to facilitate daily stand-up meetings and share information to work productively.

 Key features

-• All collaboration tools under one roof, including Zoom mail, Zoom Calendar, Zoom Meetings, Zoom Chat, Zoom Whiteboards, and more
+- All collaboration tools are under one roof, including Zoom mail, Zoom Calendar, Zoom Meetings, Zoom Chat, Zoom Whiteboards, and more.

 Pros